 The Affordable Care Act (ACA) requires employers with more than 50 full-time equivalent (FTE) employees to provide health insurance to their employees.
 This is known as the “employer mandate."
 Employers that don’t provide affordable insurance are subject to steep penalties.
 If you're offering an Individual Coverage HRA, you'll want to know what the ALE safe harbors are for you.

-Thankfully, the ICHRA can satisfy the employer mandate.
+Can ICHRA satisfy the employer mandate?
+Yes, ICHRA can satisfy the employer mandate.
 Employers that have felt stuck using complicated group plans to meet the mandate now have a much simpler option with ICHRA.
 However, the ICHRA has to be “affordable” to meet the mandate and clear the employer of any penalties—a rule that's important to consider as you compare group plans and HRAs like ICHRA.

-“An ICHRA is affordable if the remaining amount an employee has to pay for a self-only silver plan on the exchange is less than 9.78% of the employee’s household income (rate applies to 2020).”
-(See IRS Notice 2018-88 and IRS Notice rp-19-29)
+“An ICHRA is affordable if the remaining amount an employee has to pay for a self-only silver plan on the exchange is less than 9.12% of the employee’s household income (rate applies to 2023).”

-In layman’s terms, this means that an affordable contribution must be greater than the lowest cost silver plan an employee can purchase minus 9.78% times the employee’s household income.
+In layman’s terms, this means that an affordable contribution must be greater than the lowest cost silver plan an employee can purchase minus 9.12% times the employee’s household income for 2023.

 The two variables that go into the affordability equation are not difficult to understand, but could be very hard for an employer to know.
 Thankfully, the IRS has proposed several safe harbors that employers can use to estimate these amounts to make an affordability determination.